dustinlyons/nixos-config/README.md

 **Full version with secrets management**

 * Choose this if you're okay with adding more moving parts to gain the ability to go 100% declarative.
 * This configuration offers you a place to keep passwords, private keys, etc. *as part of your configuration*.
-Pair it with [`impermanance`](https://nixos.wiki/wiki/Impermanence), and you have a repeatable, declarative definition of your infrastructure.

 ```sh
 mkdir -p nixos-config && (cd nixos-config && nix flake --extra-experimental-features 'nix-command flakes' init -t github:dustinlyons/nixos-config#starter-with-secrets)